 A mammogram is a diagnostic tool and a key part of routine screening for breast cancer.

 A doctor may recommend a mammogram if there is a change to the breast, such as a lump, that could indicate breast cancer or if the person’s age or level of risk means that they would benefit from routine screening.

-Recommendations vary as to how often a person should have a mammogram, but recent guidelines from the American College of Physicians suggest the following for women who have an average risk of developing breast cancer:
+Recommendations vary as to how often a person should have a mammogram, but recent guidelines from the US Preventative Services Task Force suggest the following for women who have an average risk of developing breast cancer:

 Age 75 and above: At this age, or if the person has a life expectancy of 10 years or less, there is no need to screen for breast cancer.